When you're an offshore RLWT person you'll have RLWT deducted from your property sale. Your withholder will deduct this for you.

 You may get an RLWT exemption if you're a developer and have:

-You may also get an exemption if you're selling a property eligible for the main home exclusion.
+You may also get an exemption if you're selling a property eligible for the main home exclusion under the bright-line test.

-The main home exclusion applies differently depending on when you acquired the property.
-You can apply for a certificate of exemption if the property is eligible for the main home exclusion in full.
+Different criteria apply for the main home exclusion depending on when you sell the property.
+You must be eligible for the main home exclusion in full.

 Applying for an RLWT exemption